 Stocks don’t always go up or down in price.
 They sometimes trade within a well-defined range, bouncing off support and resistance levels like a ping pong ball.
-Every time the stock hits a high, it bounces back to its low, and vice versa.
+Every time the stock hits a high, it returns to its low, and vice versa.
 As a range trader, you want to buy the stock when it’s close to support and short sell when it hits resistance.

 An alternative approach to range trading is breakout trading.
 To trade this approach, you wait for the range to break the trade.
 At the same time, you assume that the price will continue in the same direction once the range breaks.

-The fundamental premise behind scalping is to exploit the market’s inefficiency when volatility increases and the trading range expands.
+The fundamental premise behind scalping is to exploit the market’s inefficiency when volatility increases, and the trading range expands.

 Frequently Asked Questions

-- Write down your monthly expenses
+- Write down your monthly expenses.

 - Create a trading plan on how much you want to make as a trader monthly